Radomir Antić: 2010 World Cup qualifying

 Hired barely two weeks before the start of the 2010 World Cup qualifying, Antić's bench debut took place on 6 September 2008 in a home qualifier against the Faroe Islands in front of fewer than 10,000 spectators.
 Antić introduced some fresh talent from the domestic league such as midfielders Nenad Milijaš and Zoran Tošić as well as defender Ivan Obradović in addition to bringing back skillful CSKA Moscow attacking midfielder Miloš Krasić who had been ignored by Đukić.
 With an unconvincing 2–0 win, the focus shifted to the away match at group-favourites France in Saint Denis four days later.
 Though returning to fielding tried and tested players, Antić still caused a surprise by starting nineteen-year-old Miralem Sulejmani on the left wing as well as leaving out tall target forward Nikola Žigić in favour of starting with only one striker, Marko Pantelić, in 4–5–1 formation.
-While Serbia lost 2–1 to somewhat wounded France that had just days earlier shockingly lost to Austria, the Serbian press still took some positives from the match at Stade de France such as a brave attacking approach with a lot of running from the wings.
+While Serbia lost 2–1 to somewhat wounded France that had just days earlier shockingly lost to Austria, the Serbian press still took some positives from the match at the Stade de France such as a brave attacking approach with a lot of running from the wings.

 In October 2008, Serbia faced in-form Lithuania that was coming off defeating Romania and Austria without allowing a goal.
 Contrary to expectations, Antić's team made easy work of the Lithuanians in front of 20,000 home fans by scoring twice early, and adding one more towards the end for a 3–0 final score.
 Four days later, the team was away in Vienna to face Austria and again it put in an assured performance, scoring three goals within a ten-minute span during first half as shellshocked Austrians never managed to recover.

 At the qualifying winter break, Serbia was sitting atop the group tied on points with Lithuania, but ahead on goal difference.
 Simultaneously, on the player personnel front, Antić was involved in a battle to secure the national team loyalty of two young, up-and-coming players who grew up outside of the country: twenty-year-old defender Neven Subotić and eighteen-year-old striker Bojan Krkić.
 Subotić ended up choosing Serbia over the United States and Bosnia and Herzegovina in December 2008 while Bojan chose to represent Spain despite Antić's numerous approaches.